Connect with the Library:

 OUR VISION

-Portland Public Library will be the civic and cultural center of a dynamic region in which citizens are literate, informed, and engaged.
-The Library will provide resources and experiences that inspire imagination, curiosity, awareness, and learning.
-The Library will embrace change and evolve to meet the needs of the community.
+Portland Public Library serves as the civic and cultural center of our region in which generations of citizens are literate, informed, and engaged.
+The Library provides trusted resources and accessible experiences that inspire imagination, curiosity, awareness, and learning.
+The Library embraces change and evolves to meet the needs of the community.

 OUR VALUES